telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/servicestack-implementation/how-to-add-telerik-reporting-rest-servicestack-to-web-application.md

 This article describes the steps required to host the __Telerik Reporting ServiceStack REST Service__          implementation on top of the classic __ASP.NET__  hosting infrastructure supported by the         __IIS__  (Internet Information Services) server.

->note Telerik Reporting ServiceStack assembly requires  __V3__  of the ServiceStack framework.
+> Telerik Reporting ServiceStack assembly requires  __V3__  of the ServiceStack framework.

 ## How to host the ServiceStack implementation of Telerik Reporting REST service in IIS: